lvcabral/brs-engine/docs/limitations.md

   * Check what formats (container and codec) can be used on each browser, using `roDeviceInfo.canDecodeVideo()`, to make sure your video can be played.
   * DASH streams are not yet supported.
 * The component `roUrlTransfer` is implemented with basic functionality but has some limitations:
-  * To make a **web app** access urls from domains other than the one it is hosted requires the server called to respond with the header `Access-Control-Allow-Origin`, [read more](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
+  * To make a **web app** access urls from domains other than the one it is hosted, requires the server called to respond with the header `Access-Control-Allow-Origin`, [read more](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
   * The _async_ methods are actually synchronous and evaluated when `WaitMessage` or `GetMessage` are called.
   * If using _async_ methods make sure to use a `roMessagePort` instance per `roUrlTransfer`, do not share.
   * Custom/Self-Signed SSL certificates are not supported, the engine will use default browser client certificate database.